The Best Easy-to-Digest Foods to Soothe Your Gut

 You might have heard of something called the BRAT diet, an acronym for:

 It used to be recommended for children and adults suffering from gastrointestinal upset, with the idea that these foods would give your digestive system a little break.
 While these foods do slow down digestion a bit to give the body a chance to recover, they don’t really have a ton of nutrients to help boost your immune system to get you back on your feet.

 For this reason, doctors have shifted their recommendations from BRAT to a whole foods-based diet of easy-to-digest foods (fruits, cooked veggies, lean meats, complex carbs, and yogurt if dairy is well tolerated) (3).

 In addition to providing easy-to-digest nutrition, bone broth helps introduce other foods that can help bulk up the stool without creating additional problems.
-Foods high in soluble fiber, such as sweet potatoes, carrots, oats, and barley can be cooked in broth to help ease you back into eating solids (4).
+Foods with soluble fiber, such as sweet potatoes, carrots, oats, and barley can be cooked in broth to help ease you back into eating solids (4).
 Avoid the barley if you have celiac disease or gluten sensitivity.

 Fortification Through Fermentation